University of North Dakota College of Arts and Sciences

 The University of North Dakota College of Arts and Science (A&S) is the liberal arts and sciences unit of the University of North Dakota in Grand Forks, North Dakota.
 The College of Arts and Sciences was established in 1883, and is the oldest of nine colleges at the University, with over 200 regular faculty members in eighteen departments.
 The departments are organized into four divisions: fine arts, social sciences, humanities, and math & science.
-The college currently enrolls approximately 2,100 undergraduate students, about 21% of the University's total undergraduate enrollment.
+The college currently enrolls approximately 2,200 undergraduate students.
 It offers bachelor's, master's and doctoral degrees along with a number of undergraduate and graduate certificates.
-The Office of the Dean is headquartered in Columbia Hall, with departments housed in 9 buildings on campus.
+The Office of the Dean is headquartered in Twamley Hall, with departments housed in 9 buildings on campus.